-If you have stopped taking Abacavir because of a hypersensitivity reaction, you must NEVER AGAIN take Abacavir, or any other medicine containing abacavir (e.g. Trizivir, Triumeq or Kivexa).
+If you have stopped taking Abacavir because of a hypersensitivity reaction, you must NEVER AGAIN take Abacavir, or any other medicine containing abacavir (e.g. abacavir/lamivudine, abacavir/ lamivudine/zidovudine and abacavir/dolutegravir/lamivudine).
 If you do, within hours, your blood pressure could fall dangerously low, which could result in death.

-If you have stopped taking Abacavir for any reason - especially because you think you are having side effects, or because you have other illness:
+If you have stopped taking Abacavir for any reason - especially because you think you are having side effects, or because you have another illness:

 Talk to your doctor before you start again.
 Your doctor will check whether your symptoms were related to a hypersensitivity reaction.
-If the doctor thinks they may have been, you will then be told never again to take Abacavir, or any other medicine containing abacavir (e.g. Trizivir, Triumeq or Kivexa).
+If the doctor thinks they may have been, you will then be told never again to take Abacavir, or any other medicine containing abacavir (e.g. abacavir/lamivudine, abacavir/ lamivudine/zidovudine and abacavir/dolutegravir/lamivudine).
 It is important that you follow this advice.

-Occasionally, hypersensitivity reactions have developed in people who start taking abacavir containing products again, but who had only one symptom on the Alert Card before they stopped taking it.
+Occasionally, hypersensitivity reactions have developed in people who start taking abacavir containing products again, but who had only one symptom on the Alert Card before they stopped taking